Ross Browner: Professional career

-He was the first-round draft pick in the 1978 NFL Draft for the Cincinnati Bengals.
+He was the first-round draft pick in the 1978 NFL draft for the Cincinnati Bengals.
 Voted the team's Most Valuable Player in 1978, he played nine seasons for the Bengals.
 He set the Super Bowl record for tackles by a defensive lineman in Super Bowl XVI.
 In 1985, he jumped to the Houston Gamblers of the USFL, but returned the same season to the Bengals.
 Browner played one season (1987) with the Green Bay Packers before retiring.

 Later life and death

 After retiring, Browner lived for several years in Mason, Ohio, and worked in sports entertainment, the cleaning industry, insurance, mortgages, and business development.
 He latterly worked in real estate and lived in Nashville, Tennessee.

 Browner was the father of former Pittsburgh Steelers offensive tackle Max Starks and former University of Arizona player Rylan Browner.
-Ross' brothers are former NFL players Jimmie Browner, Keith Browner and Joey Browner.
+Ross' brothers are former NFL players Jim Browner, Keith Browner and Joey Browner.
 His nephew, Keith Browner, Jr., played for the Houston Texans.

 He died of complications from COVID-19 on January 4, 2022, at the age of 67.